julflore000/Equity-Research-EF/README.md

     Merrimack           0.209227
     Brandon Shores      0.457080

+`getCoalDecom`: returns the static value of job-years/MW created for decommissioning a coal plant (right now 1.65 job-years/MW), data comes from the paper:  Job creation during the global energy transition towards 100% renewable power system by 2050

-`getReEFs`: Input list of lat and long of plant as well as whether its solar or not, include in list within list
+`getReEFs`: Input list of lat and long of plant as well as whether its solar or not, include in list within list.
+Also input year of analysis after list in module call

 Example:

     testPlantList = [["42.360081","-71.058884", "S"],["42.360081","-71.058884", "W"]] - gets first solar then wind EFs for that location (at state level which in this case is Boston)

-    #returns in panda dataframe set up
+    #returns in panda data frame set up
-    renewableEFs = getReEFs(testPlantList)
+    renewableEFs = getReEFs(testPlantList,2020)

     #final format will be in two manners
     if solar selected
-        key "lat,long,S" = [Construction EF, O&M EF]
+        key "lat,long,S" = [Construction EF * (1-CAPEX decline), O&M EF * (1-OPEX decline)]
     if wind selected
-        key "lat,long,W" = [single EF]
+        key "lat,long,W" = [single EF * (1-(CAPEX +OPEX)/2)]

+* CAPEX: capital expenditures (installation & construction)
+* OPEX: operational expenditures (operations & maintenance)

-Example returned dataset for same coordinate with different keys, note that there was no second EF returned for wind, only a single value encapsulating both
+Example returned dataset for same coordinate with different keys, note that there was no second EF returned for wind, only a single value encapsulating both and since start year

                             Con/Instl EF    O&M EF
     42.360081,-71.058884,S      1.267455  0.320726
     42.360081,-71.058884,W      2.800000       NaN

+* Note: for converting the solar construction jobs/MW to job-years/MW we divided the jobs by the expected lifetime of the plant: 30 years taken from  Job creation during the global energy transition towards 100% renewable power system by 2050

+# Next Steps/Things to go over at meeting

+# 1 Wind Jobs
+Wind jobs: it seems that the American Wind Energy Association or now American Clean Power is the place to go for wind energy related statistics.
+Worth getting state level employment information at this point, setting a single EF for construction & O&M could be best bet?

+If interested this is the membership to get their info https://cleanpower.org/membership/

+Cost: $500 dollars for membership (insane amounts once they start looking at other companies 100k +)

+# 2 Decom EFs

+- how important is it to have state level coal EFs, besides treating it as a single value from the global study paper

+Coal decommissioning: implemented basic module for getCoalDecomEF(), single value from this paper: Job creation during the global energy transition towards 100% renewable power system by 2050, treated at 1.65 job-years/MW

+From discussing with the authors that included these values, they based the claculations off a coal plant in Kosovo that retired and then spread that over to all the technologies, from the email they said that the results were "conservative"...- how does this get accepted?

+# 3 Decline EFs

+Employment factors changing with time as well: from the same research paper: Job creation during the global energy transition towards 100% renewable power system by 2050

+Provide options for utility vs residential PV decline factors- believe we should be using utility however our overall solar EFs include residential jobs- question to bring up, right now averaging the two, see dataset in EF_data folder for more details

+only applicable to REs, coal does not change

+# can also work on changing lifetime as well for solar plants